Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 • Visit the St Tropez citadel and its Museum of Maritime History.

-• Hunt for glimpses of famous residents or visitors who own homes or vacation here, like Elton John, Leonardo di Caprio or Brigitte Bardot, who cemented the village's popularity with the 1956 movie "And God Created Woman", filmed on Pampelonne Beach.
+• Hunt for glimpses of famous residents or visitors who own homes or vacation here, like Elton John and Leonardo di Caprio (Brigitte Bardot, who cemented the village's popularity with the 1956 movie "And God Created Woman", lived here until her death in 2025.)

 • Speaking of beaches, the ones around St Tropez (and nearby Ramatuelle) are perfect for sunbathing – try the celebrity-frequented Tahiti Beach of fine white sand, or the delightfully named Canoubiers or Bouillabaisse beaches.